aarzoochourasia/Tech-Trends-Survey-EDA-with-Python/README.md

 The goal of this project is to explore the dataset and create visualizations and find insights that will answer the following guiding questions.

-Are you more likely to get a job as a developer if you have a Master's degree?
+Are you more likely to get a job as a developer if you have a Master's degree?</br>
-What are the job roles that pay the most for developers?
+What are the job roles that pay the most for developers?</br>
-How does coding experience affect the level of pay?
+How does coding experience affect the level of pay?</br>
 What's the most popular method of learning to code?

 ## Conclusion